Typically career faculty promotion reviews have three levels of review:

 The unit head must prepare an independent report and recommendation.
 This report should consist of two parts: 1) an administrative summary of the unit’s handling of and position on the case, and 2) the unit head’s independent evaluation of the case.

-Unit head’s evaluation: The unit head should include his or her independent evaluation and recommendation including analyses of scholarship, teaching, service (dependent on job description), and contributions to institutional equity and inclusion.
+Unit head’s evaluation: The unit head should include their independent evaluation and recommendation including analyses of scholarship, teaching, service (depending on job description), and contributions to institutional equity and inclusion.
 This review should be independent from that of the unit committee, and the unit head’s recommendation need not coincide with either the unit committee or the vote of the eligible members of the unit.
 The unit head should objectively and honestly discuss the strengths and weaknesses of the candidate.
-As discussed for the unit committee, the unit head’s review should be one of analysis, not advocacy.
-(As noted above, a candidate is not well-served when negative statements are ignored or comments from an “outlier” reviewer are rejected simply because they are not consistent with other comments received.)
+The unit head’s review should be one of analysis, not advocacy.
+(As noted above, a candidate is not well served when negative statements are ignored or comments from an “outlier” reviewer are rejected simply because they are not consistent with other comments received.)

-It is neither necessary nor desirable to duplicate material presented by the unit committee.
+Do not duplicate material presented by the unit committee.
 Internal reviewers will appreciate additional insights provided by the unit head that help them to interpret the file, particularly in cases of conflicting opinions among the reviewers and/or unit faculty.
-It is the responsibility of the unit head to independently analyze any such diverging opinions and to indicate the reasoning that led to his or her conclusions as to the merits of the case.
+It is the responsibility of the unit head to independently analyze any such diverging opinions and to indicate the reasoning that led to their conclusions about the merits of the case.

 The report from the unit head must be signed and dated.

-Requests to provide additional information or clarifications to the file after it leaves the unit often contribute significant stress and anxiety to an already emotionally-charged process.
-Thus, the complete dossier and all supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations before sending it forward.
+The complete primary and supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations in the dossier template before sending them forward.

-Librarians and career instructional faculty for the most part do not represent complexities—their files will pass through the appropriate dean and then the Office of the Provost.
-Career research faculty, however, face a greater diversity of review pathways, depending on the nature of the appointment and the unit.
+Librarians and career instructional faculty files will be reviewed by the appropriate dean and then the Office of the Provost.
+Career research faculty will be evaluated by the Office of the Vice Provost for Research and Innovation.

-Successful candidates for promotion assume new rank beginning with the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
-Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at average of .3 FTE or greater, accrued at no greater than three terms per academic year.
+Successful candidates for promotion assume their new rank and receive an 8% increase in their base salary beginning in the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
+Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at an average of .5 FTE or greater, accrued at no greater than three terms per academic year.
 Unsuccessful candidates may appeal as provided by Article 21, Tenure and Promotion Denial Appeal.

-Other than librarians, promotion is elective and not “up or out.”
-Unsuccessful candidates can continue employment at current rank as long as eligible to do so under Article 16, Contracts.
+Other than for librarians, promotion is elective and not “up or out.”
+Unsuccessful candidates can continue employment at current rank as long as eligible to do so under Article 16, Notices of Appointment.
 Librarians should refer to their unit policies regarding the next steps following an unsuccessful promotion review.